cb-technologists/blog/content/posts/cloud-run-with-core.md

        emptyDir: {}
    ```
    *from https://github.com/cloudbees-days/pipeline-library/blob/master/resources/podtemplates/cloud-run.yml*
-6. Now all you have to do is use the Google Cloud SDK from within the a Jenkins Pipeline, in this case for a shared library script and Workload Identity takes care of authenticating with the `core-cloud-run@core-workshop.iam.gserviceaccount.com` IAM service account:
+6. Use the Google Cloud SDK from within the a Jenkins Pipeline, in this case from a shared library script with Workload Identity taking care of authenticating with the `core-cloud-run@core-workshop.iam.gserviceaccount.com` IAM service account that has permissions to deploy to Cloud Run:
    ```groovy
    def call(Map config) {
      def podYaml = libraryResource 'podtemplates/cloud-run.yml'